-We will present our ISA 260Report to the Audit

-Committee in September
+We will present our ISA 260 Report to the Audit Committee in September 2014.

-Our final accounts visit on site has been provisionally scheduled for the period 15 July to 30 July .
+Our final accounts visit on site has been provisionally scheduled for the two weeks commencing 14 July 2014.
 During this time, we will complete the following work: